TheGamedev3/Camp_Capstone_Project/PlanningPhase/step8_extraToDos.md

     ✅ - edit profile
     ✅ - edit email
     ✅ - edit password
-- custom styling for the edit button
+✅ - custom styling for the edit button
-- separate user profile page

 ✅ - handling going back to view mode on success (use the edit hooks)

+✅ - style the edit buttons
+✅ - separate user profile page

-- handle going to the next field on submit
+- handle going to the next field on submit/enter
 - handle sending the request when on the last field
 - handle reselecting the earliest field that errored

+- fully style the settings

 - shared navigation headers